 Installation

-How to set up phosphobot for free and control your robot arm
+How to set up phosphobot for free and control your robot arm in simulation and in real life.

 Install phosphobot